iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 ## Structure

-On the top level, `.dvc` file consists of such fields:
+On the top level, `.dvc` file consists of these fields:

 - `cmd`: a command that is being run in this stage
 - `deps`: a list of dependencies for this stage